Two Foxboro teens plan to honor veterans, active military members with collection drive

 “We want to engage as many people as possible to help carry forward the legacy of courageous heroes and to help with our goal,” Pham said.

-Project 351 (project351.org) is a nonprofit organization whose aim is to aid people in different ways across Massachusetts through youth-led service.
+The two are part of a program called Project 351 (project351.org).
+Project 351 is a nonprofit organization whose aim is to aid people in different ways across Massachusetts through youth-led service.
 Each year it holds a series of events and fundraisers as part of that goal.

 Pham and Dam will be creating posters and putting them up around town to effectively spread the word, give information on the project, and share the link to the website.